okbillybunnyface/ginglescc-wiki/dnd/ulpha/rules/the-calendar.md

 # Dwarven Reckoning
 The common calendar of the Nisqwal is the Dwarven Reckoning, a mixed lunisolar calendar that puts the current year at 3789 and begins at a major event called the Battle of the Gate.
 Though few Humans or Elves know the history of this battle, the calendar has stuck as a fairly complete recounting of natural phenomena.

 A year begins on the first full moon following the Vernal Equinox and is either 12 Months (354 days) or 13 Months (383-385 days) long.
 These intervals repeat over a 32 year cycle.
 In general, the years alternate between long and short, though the long year is skipped four times per cycle, on the 7th, 15th, 23rd, and 31st year.
-Thus the sequence of year lengths is as follows:
+The full sequence of year lengths is as follows:

 385
 354